bedita/docs/source/glossary.rst

         * an **header** containing informations about the token type and algorithm used.
 It is Base64URL encoded.
         * a **payload** containing informations in the form of claims (informations we want to transmit).
           It is Base64URL encoded.
-        * a **signature** used to verify the authenticity of the JWT using an valid algorithm defined by `JSON Web Signature (JWS) <https://tools.ietf.org/html/rfc7515>`_ specification (for example a shared secret `HMAC <https://tools.ietf.org/html/rfc7515#page-36>`_).
+        * a **signature** used to verify the authenticity of the JWT using a valid algorithm defined by `JSON Web Signature (JWS) <https://tools.ietf.org/html/rfc7515>`_ specification (for example a shared secret `HMAC <https://tools.ietf.org/html/rfc7515#page-36>`_).